Gosky 10×42 HD Roof Prism Binoculars

 Using The Gosky 10×42 Binoculars

-When using the binoculars outside, be it nature or wildlife observation, but also in the city, the viewed objects are sharp and true to color.
+When using the binoculars outside, be it nature or wildlife observation, but also in the city, the observed objects are sharp and true to color.
+When viewing against the sun, the Gosky 10×42 binoculars show weak, scattering, and irritating reflections that occur in the field of view at certain angles.

 So Are Gosky Binoculars Good?